jaykhan-dev/jkvp/docs/work/blockchain/melange-labs.md

 ## Algorand
 ### Stablecoins

 [USDC](https://www.circle.com/en/usdc) is a popular stablecoin that banks, and monetary systems like Visa are either considering or have adopted.
-Though mostly used on the Ethereum blockchain, USDC is also available on Algorand this is preferable due to its low fees and fast block finality (speed at which a transaction is finalized).
+Though mostly used on the Ethereum blockchain, USDC is also available on Algorand which is preferable due to its low fees and fast block finality (speed at which a transaction is finalized).

 There are also Canadian stablecoins, but the utility is wanting at the moment.